vpolda/FPGA-MultiBoot/README.md

-# FPGA_MultiBoot
+# FPGA Reconfiguration
 A project focused on implementing multi-hardware configuration functionality on a Xilinx SOC with the goal of improvying dynamic high performance systems.
 Done on a Kria KV260 which features a ZYNQ UltraScale+ MPSoC.
+OR ALVERO

 ## Goal
 Improving high performance heterogenous computer systems by enabling switching between performance and power focuses.
+The application is based on the paper DAC'22, which is in the folder /docs.
+With which, I will be attempting to replace the DLA blocks with an FPGA.
+This is due to the DLAs having private caches which need to be reading/writing in order to change from performance to energy saving mode (and vice versa).

 # Hardware Setup